-Making wonton wrappers and noodles are tedious.
+Making wonton wrappers and noodles is tedious.
 Even some wonton shops do not make the noodles and wrappers.
-You may just buy the ready-made one from the Asian grocery stores.
+You may buy the ready-made one from local grocery stores or Asian markets, usually at the refrigerated section.
 Wonton wrappers are different from dumpling wrappers.
 They are square and thinner.
-Be sure you use the correct type for this recipe.
+Be sure you use the square wonton wrappers for this recipe.

-The noodle is made with duck eggs, pressed and knead with a unique method with a bamboo.
+The noodle is made with duck eggs, pressed and kneaded with a unique method with bamboo.
 This process can produce noodle that has a springy character, which is called bamboo noodles 竹升面.
 Fresh wonton noodles are the best, but the dried type is available widely.

 Here is the accepted method by all the famous wonton noodles shops in Hong Kong.

-1. First, add a few drops of sesame oil and a teaspoon of soy sauce into a bowl.
+1. First, add a few drops of sesame oil and a teaspoon of soy sauce to a bowl.

-2. Place the cooked wontons in the bowl.
+2. Place the cooked wontons in the serving bowl.

-3. Loosen the raw noodles and put it in a large pot of boiling water for about one minute, which by then the noodles should have three-quarter cooked.
+3. Loosen the raw noodles and put them in a large pot of boiling water for about one minute, by then, the noodles should have three-quarters cooked.

 4. Remove the noodles with a wire mesh strainer from the boiling water.
 Transfer the noodles immediately into a pot of cold water and soak for a few seconds.

-5. Remove the noodles from the cold water and place it back to the boiling water for another ten seconds.
+5. Remove the noodles from the cold water and place them back in the boiling water for another ten seconds.